Below are detailed instructions for the LeLutka Developers Kit.

 Male and female heads have slightly different layer structures, see Notes & Troubleshooting below for more information.

-These scripts will work on all LeLutka heads, but tattoos & brows cannot be supported in version 1.x heads.
+These scripts will work on all LeLutka heads, but tattoos & brows cannot be supported in version 1.x heads (non bento).

 These scripts are for developers planning to sell their appliers commercially.
-For personal use, the Personalize tab of the version 2.0+ HUD can be used instead.
+For personal use, the Personalize tab of the version 3.0+ HUD can be used.
 You must have full perms textures to be able to use the personalize functions.